-Dr. McGrane was a Co-investigator on a one-year research grant of $69,975 to study provincial elections.
 Until now election surveys have focused primarily on Canadian federal elections so political scientists know very little about what drives voter behaviour during provincial elections.
-In acknowledgement of this gap in our knowledge of Canadian elections, a group of political scientists received a grant from the Social Sciences Research and Humanities Council to launch the Comparative Provincial Elections Project (CPEP).
-Along with additional funding from various universities, the team was able to conduct a post-election survey of voters immediately following the provincial elections in Saskatchewan, Manitoba, Ontario, and Newfoundland in the Fall of 2011.
-Dr. David McGrane is a co-investigator on this grant and constructed the survey along with colleagues at the University of Saskatchewan, Memorial University, University of Manitoba, and Wilfrid Laurier University.
+In acknowledgement of this gap in our knowledge of Canadian elections , a group of political scientists received a grant from the Social Sciences Research and Humanities Council to launch the Comparative Provincial Elections Project (CPEP).
+Along with additional funding from various universities, the team was able to conduct a post-election survey of voters over a complete cycle of provincial elections (i.e. one in each province) starting with the 2011 Ontario election and ending with the recent election in New Brunswick.
 The survey asked voters questions about policy issues, leaders, political parties, local candidates, media coverage, and their reasons for voting or not voting.
-Additional surveys have now been completed after provincial elections in Alberta, Quebec British Columbia, and Nova Scotia.
-See the Comparative Provincial Elections Project website for more details on the survey and publications coming out of the survey.
+See the Comparative Provincial Elections Project website and my publications page for more details on the survey and publications coming out of the survey.